| |

 Cantioscyllium is an extinct nurse shark erected by Woodward (1889) based on a partial skeleton from the Late Cretaceous of England.
-The teeth are small following the general nurse shark-design: a low, robust, lingually inclined crown, in which the lower labial margin extends well beyond the V-shaped roots.
+The teeth are small, following the general nurse shark-design: a low, robust, lingually inclined crown, in which the lower labial margin extends well beyond the V-shaped roots.
 The shoulders lack the strongly developed cusplets present in other nurse sharks, replaced by one to three low and rounded projections.
 The labial crown face bears enameloid wrinkles which may be weak (Fig ) to strong (Fig ).
 The root bears a central pore and a lateral foramen on the external face of each lobe.
 The dentition is clutching in design with gradational monognathic heterodonty.
 Anterior teeth are mesio-distally compressed with more upright crowns when contrasted with the expanded lateral/posterio-lateral positions.

-Cappetta (1987: 78-79) includes this taxon in the Cenomanian-Turonian of Western Europe and the North American inland sea.
-Welton & Farish (1993:82) included it in the Cenomanian-Coniacian of Texas and Kent (1994: 32-34) from the Maastrichtian of Maryland.
 Case & Cappetta (1997: 136) erected C. meyeri for Cantioscyllium teeth from the Maastrichtian of Texas.
 They noted that compared with Herman (1977, plate VI), these teeth were:

 smaller